Complexity Analysis of Convex Majorization Schemes for Nonconvex Constrained Optimization: More Variants Based On Convex Majorization

 It is known that the Dikin ellipsoid $\cE_k$ is fully contained in the interior of the feasible region of \eqref{prob:subproblem-Lip}.
 Consequently, for $\forall p\in\cE_k$, we have $c_i(x_k+p)<0$ for $i=1,...,m$.
 Therefore, we arrive at the following affine scaling alternative

 where $\alpha_k\in(0,1]$ is a diminishing stepsize that satisfies

 Although in practice taking $\alpha_k\equiv1$ often works very well, it is essential to take a diminishing stepsize.
 Otherwise, adversarial counterexamples exist where $x_k$ converges to non-stationary boundary points.
-We show how this is possible by the following example.
+We show how this is possible by the following example. \shadowbox{ } Without diminishing stepsizes $\alpha_k$, Algorithm CEAS does not converge in general, as the example shown in Appendix \ref{cexample}.